nautechsystems/nautilus_trader/README.md

 # Nautilus Trader
-The python trading client for the Nautilus stack.
+The black box trading client and backtester for the Nautilus stack.

 Use the following terminal command to compile the c extensions for the package;
 ```console